 - Drawing Support

-Sound file were always an afterthought in previous versions of HTML.
+Sound files were always an afterthought in previous versions of HTML.
 Each browser handled them differently, requiring software installed on the client-side (such as Windows Media Player) to actually play the audio.
 The new audio tag in HTML5 changes that, making it a breeze to include audio files in your web application with the same format options and graceful degradation provided by the video tag.

 Previously only available in native apps specific to the platform (Android, iOS, etc.), HTML5 now features an API allowing you to get the geographical position of a user.
 It requires the user’s permission the same way a native app does, but once approved, you can pinpoint a user anywhere in the world directly inside your HTML5 app.